New Agreement Provides Gateway to Expansion for Dippin’ Dots in Growing Japan and Asian Markets.

 Dippin’ Dots has produced and distributed its flash frozen tiny beads of ice cream, yogurt, sherbet and flavored ice products since microbiologist Curt Jones invented the cryogenic process in 1988.
 Made at the company’s production facility in Paducah, Ky., Dippin’ Dots distributes its unique frozen products in all 50 states and 11 countries and employs 170 people

 Wellness Hanshin, Osaka, is owned by Hanshin Electric Railway Co., a business segment of Hankyu Hanshin Holdings, Inc. The company manages food and beverage facilities at Hanshin Koshien Stadium and handles a wide range of merchandising activities.

 Hankyu Hanshin Holdings, Inc., is an Osaka, Japan-based holding company with six business segments.
 The City Transportation segment is involved in the railway, bus, taxi, automobile maintenance, car rental and vehicle manufacturing businesses.
 The Real Estate segment is engaged in the provision of real estate leasing, purchase, sale, maintenance and investment services.
 The Entertainment and Communication segment is engaged in the sports, musicals, theater, advertising, information services and publishing businesses.
 The Travel and International Transportation segments are involved in the provision of traveling and cargo delivery services.
 The Hotel segment is engaged in the hotel business.
 The Others are involved in the provision of construction business, etc.

-Get email and rewards from the Dot Crazy!® Email & Rewards Club!
+Get emails from the Dot Crazy!® Email Club!